ArtHitParade

 Safavid - The Béhague Carpet

-2010 SOLD for £ 6.2M including premium by Christie's
+2010 SOLD for £ 6.2M by Christie's

-A Kirman carpet was released from anonymity on April 15, 2010 at a Christie's sale in London when it was sold for £ 6.2M including premium from a lower estimate of £ 200K, lot 100.
+A Kirman carpet was released from anonymity on April 15, 2010 at a Christie's sale in London when it was sold for £ 6.2M from a lower estimate of £ 200K, lot 100.
 The press revealed that it had been sold six months earlier in Augsburg from an estimate of € 800 by a local auctioneer who refused to publish the result.

 This wool carpet is knotted using the intricate Vase technique, suggesting that it was woven in the royal workshops of the Safavid dynasty.
 It measures 339 x 153 cm and is in outstanding condition except for a few tiny repairs and some corrosion of the black threads.
 It had been commented in 1938 by an expert who stated for its provenance the prestigious collection of the comtesse de Béhague.